DOJ Clears Antitrust Hurdles for Malaria Drug Wholesaler

 “The hydroxychloroquine is donated, meaning the U.S. government does not charge AmerisourceBergen or other distributors for it,” the letter states.
 “Further, AmerisourceBergen does not charge the U.S. government for its distribution services, nor does AmerisourceBergen charge the health care providers for the medicines that they receive.
 Recognizing the extreme urgency of getting medicines to areas of greatest need, AmerisourceBergen, along with other distributors, are serving as the U.S. government’s distributors while concurrently seeking to memorialize their role in a written agreement.”

-The U.S. contracting database did not show any contract with AmerisourceBergen, a Fortune 500 pharmaceutical giant based in Conshohocken, Pennsylvania, by press time.
+The U.S. contracting database, by press time, did not show any relevant contract this month with AmerisourceBergen, a Fortune 500 pharmaceutical giant based in Conshohocken, Pennsylvania.

 Dr. Dena Grayson, a physician who helped research an antiviral drug to combat the deadly Ebola disease, noted that it is not unprecedented for the government to stockpile drugs before they were proven to be effective for a particular illness.

-“We’re in emergency-use land, and this is a crisis,” Grayson said in a phone interview, citing flu drugs to combat H1N1 as an example.
+“We’re in emergency-use land, and this is a crisis,” Grayson said in a phone interview, citing the stockpiling of the antiviral drug tecovirimat for biodefense against smallpox as an example.

 “The thing that I find very curious as well we see all this activity to stockpile hydroxychloroquine, which objectively has not shown any benefit for Covid-19,” Grayson added.
 “But we’ve also seen, of course, treatment-related deaths.”